loupeteam/VFDLib/README.md

 # Description
 The VFDLib library provides a clean interface for basic control of variable frequency drives (VFDs).

+# Use Cases
+The VFDLib functionality can be integrated into any project using a data structure and a function call.

 For more documentation and examples, see https://loupeteam.github.io/LoupeDocs/libraries/vfdlib.html

 # Installation